 The information captured by our Dynatrace OneAgent, along with additional information gathered as requested by AWS, was exchanged with their teams.
 The AWS team confirmed a known hardware issue affecting a certain amount of EC2 machines in that region.
 The fast action by our ACE Team that followed up with AWS and the fast replacement of hardware by AWS brought the system back to its original state shortly after the investigation began.

 We don’t know how many other EC2 instances of other AWS customers were potentially impacted by issues like this – but – hey – Davis helped us detect that hardware issues could potentially have an impact on any SLAs software organizations like us and other AWS users have to their customers.

 Modern hybrid-multicloud monitoring needs more than just metrics

-When running software on very elastic infrastructure – whether this is on-premise or in a data center of your trusted cloud provider – it is required that your monitoring not only gives you a lot of metrics.
-The key to fast remediation is to have a system that automatically detects anomalies in every layer of your stack, alerts on problems and gives you the information of the potential impact before it’s too late!
+When running software on very elastic infrastructure – whether this is on-premises or in a data center of your trusted cloud provider – it is required that your monitoring not only gives you a lot of metrics.
+The key to fast remediation is to have a system that automatically detects anomalies in every layer of your stack, alerts on problems, and gives you the information about the potential impact before it’s too late!

 Lucky for us we use Dynatrace to monitor Dynatrace.
 Lucky for us we have a great partner with AWS.
-Lucky for us we have an ACE Team with members like Gabriela who embraces the Dynatrace Davis AI and let it help her doing her job even better!
+Lucky for us we have an ACE Team with members like Gabriela who embrace the Dynatrace Davis AI and let it help her do her job even better!